rivasbolinga/Portfolio-bootstrap/README.md

 #  📖 My Portfolio - Practice Bootstrap <a name="about-project"></a>

 A comprehensive web developer portfolio that showcases my expertise in building stunning and functional websites.
-This is a practice exercise done as part as a collaborative exercise with the goal to learn Bootstrap
+This portfolio serves as a practice exercise that I completed as part of a collaborative effort with the goal of learning Bootstrap.
 </div>